 Marquette’s counseling curriculum is designed for your success.

-Our online Master of Science in Clinical Mental Health Counseling offers the same course work as our on-campus CACREP-accredited master’s program.
-Grounded in the foundational skills and expertise gained from our experienced faculty, our online curriculum combines academic rigor with the flexibility of an online program.
+The accredited online Master of Science in Clinical Mental Health Counseling is grounded in the foundational skills prescribed by the Council for Accreditation of Counseling and Related Educational Programs and expertise gained from our experienced faculty.
+The program combines academic rigor with the flexibility of online delivery to provide a quality education no matter where you’re located.
 After earning your degree, you will be prepared to meet the educational requirements for licensure as a Licensed Professional Counselor in Wisconsin and in many other states.

 To introduce you to the online learning platform, Desire to Learn (D2L), you will be required to complete a 0-credit hour, self-managed orientation.
 This required course will be available before the start of the program and will help familiarize you with the tools and resources available to you in D2L.